-Businesses that need to process credit card payments should fill out SecureGlobalPay’s online application.
-SecureGlobalPay works with new and existing penny auction businesses, merchants rejected or terminated by another credit processor, as well as those with bad credit or a history of excessive chargebacks.
+Businesses seeking to engage in Penny Auctions should fill out SecureGlobalPay’s secure online payment application.
+SecureGlobalPay works with new and existing businesses, as well as merchants rejected or terminated by other online payment processors.

 - A valid, government-issued ID, such as a driver’s license

 - A bank letter or a pre-printed voided check